Qualitative software engineering research -- reflections and guidelines

-In addition, confidentiality can form a major challenge for, particularly, narrative analysis.
+In addition, and in particular for narrative analysis, confidentiality can form a major challenge.
 In a narrative inquiry, the stories that unfold during interviews are likely to be unique, holding several clues and markers that could possibly identify the interviewee, which makes confidentiality challenging to fulfill.
-The risk could to some extent be mitigated by allow informants to read pre-publication drafts prior to publication.
-There are, however, limits to this procedure since the informants may not fully appreciate what may happen when the publication enters the public domain~\cite{mcleod1996qualitative}.
+The risk could to some extent be mitigated by allowing informants to read pre-publication drafts before publication.
+There are, however, limits to this procedure, since the informants may not fully appreciate what may happen when the publication enters the public domain~\cite{mcleod1996qualitative}.

-The third of the ethical consideration, i.e. avoidance of harm, involves predicting the risk-benefit ratio of the research, which, in qualitative research, often is difficult~\cite{cutcliffe2002leveling}.
+The third ethical consideration, i.e., avoidance of harm, involves predicting the risk-benefit ratio of the research, which, in qualitative research, often is difficult~\cite{cutcliffe2002leveling}.
 Yet again, since narrative inquiry and IPA are both flexible methods, it is hard to control the direction of the interview, which makes it hard for the researcher to foresee the result of interview questions and avoid potentially stressful situations for the interviewee.

-Second, the nature of data collection in the three methods, observation and interviews alike, raises ethical issues related to how the relationships are formed and managed, to the nature of the power, and to how the relationship affects the participants,~\cite{ginger2004toward, houghton2010ethical}.
-There is also a high risk that the narrative and IPA style of interview become transformative or even therapeutic.
+Second, the nature of data collection in the three methods, observation, and interviews alike, raises ethical issues related to how the relationships are formed and managed, to the nature of the power, and to how the relationship affects the participants~\cite{ginger2004toward, houghton2010ethical}.
+There is also a high risk that the narrative and IPA style of the interview becomes transformative or even therapeutic.
 This leaves a heavy burden of responsibility on the shoulders of the researcher, especially when the topic is sensitive to the interviewee~\cite{liamputtong2013qualitative, stuhlmiller2001narrative, hunter2010analysing}.

-Third, a common critique of IPA and narrative analysis is their dependability of language.
-The informants may not always be able to accurately convey the subtleties and nuances of their experience~\cite{willig2013introducing}.
-According to Smith et al.~\cite{smith1997interpretative}, this could be managed by a professional researcher who can interpret the participants emotional state and ask follow-up questions.